TianCater/Time-Series-Econometrics-Univariate/TS_Exercise_1/README.md

 ```

 ![](README_files/figure-gfm/Plot%20ACF%20PACF-1.png)<!-- -->

+1.1.
+Interpretations and conclusions

+The ACF for the spread process visually showcases an oscillating decay,
+whereas the PACF has multiple spikes outside of the bandwidth (these
+multiple spikes makes visually postulating a best fit model a difficult
+task).
+However, if an ARMA(p,q) model was the best fit, then the ACF
+would decay (either direct or oscillatory) beginning from lag q, and the
+PACF would decay (either direct or oscillatory) beginning from lag q.
+Therefore form this initial visual interpretation, an ARMA(1,1) model
+seems like a possible best fit, however, the randomness in the spikes of
+the PACF makes this process uncertain.

 2. Investigate the following models for potential BULSM: AR(1), AR(2),
     MA(2), ARMA(1,1), ARMA(2,1).
 This includes selecting the best model